 – she said “I think it’s dry enough now” so (and I was really SO ready to get out of there) I went ahead and got dressed…and even though I was super-careful not to get it on my clothes I somehow still rubbed most of the polish off my right hand middle finger.

 ANYWAY.
-To be honest with you, that really tried to screw up what I had planned as a little blissful day.
 When I went to the front desk to pay, there was a desk-full of products (I think that the management puts too much pressure on the people who do the services there to sell things, and I’m not wild about the hard sell.
-If you want to suggest something, that’s fine, but I have really good skin that I take good care of – I use Creme de la Mer for goodness sakes!! – I think that it’s because of this big push that they feel the need to sell every single thing in every single line.).
+If you want to suggest something, that’s fine, but I take good care of my skin.).
 Usually when I go get a facial, the person will say they think that I might like this particular sunscreen they have or this toner or whatever, but’s one or two things I might like to try, not you need the whole entire line of everything we carry like it was there.
 I didn’t buy anything.

 I think I might have told the front-desk person that I didn’t really care for the whole manicure thing, but the manicurist was right there at the desk so I was little chicken-girl and didn’t say anything.

 Then, it was time to pay, and I asked if she had the little envelopes for tips…if she could put the people’s names on them and I would put the money I had inside.
 Here’s the deal – I always tip **at least** 20% – but she said that they don’t do that.
 The person that was ringing us up said that they take the total bill, add 18% to it, and that’s your final bill.
 So, really, you can’t reward someone better if they do a really good job.
-I think that’s totally tacky!
 Also – where’s the incentive to do a really great job if you know that no matter how wonderful or terrible you are, you’re going to get 18%?
-That’s the first time I’ve ever heard of it being done that way.

 After we left, we went to a store and Av bought me a little bottle of nail polish remover, so I sat outside and took all that yucky polish off my fingers.